sebastian-meier/obs/README.md

 ## Introduction

-As COVID19 is changing the way we teach this semester, i explored multiple tools for creating video content for my students.
-I decided to pick Open Broadcaster Software (OBS) Studio, as it has all the features (scenes, webcam, app and text input) i need, it is open source and available for mac, windows and linux.
-In the following i will give a very brief introduction to the software, as well as a guide on how to use my prepared templates for any HCU colleagues that are interested (or anyone else who wants to use them as a boilerplate).
+As COVID19 is changing the way we teach this semester, I explored multiple tools for creating video content for my students.
+I decided to pick Open Broadcaster Software (OBS) Studio, as it has all the features (scenes, webcam, app and text input) I need, it is open source and available for Mac, Windows and Linux.
+In the following I will give a very brief introduction to the software, as well as a guide on how to use my prepared templates for any HCU colleagues that are interested (or anyone else who wants to use them as a boilerplate).

 This is fast-forward introduction, focussing on using OBS for teaching.
 There are lots of detailed tutorials and introductions to OBS out there, e.g.: https://streamshark.io/obs-guide/